pawarharsh/TASKS/README.md

-These were the tasks I have completed in one month of my internship at Oasis Infobyte.
+These were the tasks I have completed in my internship at Oasis Infobyte.